Why do you need Steam or hot water in your Dairy production

 Here is a bit of information about Steam Boilers

 Steam boilers or Hot water units are the most common system to provide the heating media for pasteurising or other thermal processes in a Dairy

-Fossil fuel has up to now been a common energy source, but no doubt this will have to change in the future to persistent energy but the need for steam will remain — Nature law
+Fossil fuel has up to now been a common energy source, but this can easily change to persistent energy, but the need for steam/hot water will remain in the Dairy-nature

 Some technical information:

-Boilers for low pressure — 10-15 bar — are often “gasses inside-tube” models.
+Boilers for low pressure: 1-15 bar — are often “gasses inside-tube” models.

 Boilers for high pressure and high steam temperature are often “water-inside-tube” models.

 Note: Ensure preventive maintenance is done and registered in the Logbook.
 High pressure and temperature are always dangerous